 August 23, 2011: Our new satellite photo shows beginning construction of a new hangar east of the existing North Ramp.
 Construction was finished in 05/2012.
 Recent satellite images and our latest Tikaboo Panorama show that it is an engine test hangar, also known as "hush house".
 Two similar hangars can be found at Nellis AFB near the helicopter ramp at the north end of the base.

-August 23, 2011: Our 8/23/2011 satellite image shows construction of a new building with a very large footprint near the new Base Headquarters and the Janet Ramp.
+August 23, 2011: Large new building near the Base Headquarters.
+Our 8/23/2011 satellite image shows construction of a new building with a very large footprint near the new Base Headquarters and the Janet Ramp.
 It measures approximately 255x184', and appears to be fairly tall.
 Construction continued until 02/2013.
 The purpose of the building is not clear.
 Located just south-east of the new Base Headquarters it could be a new dining hall or administrative offices.
 But our 2014 Tikaboo panorama shows no visible windows.
 It could also be storage.
 There is no connection to the flight line, so it is unlikely that it is an aircraft hangar.

 January 7, 2011: A large new Guard Shack is currently being built at the Rachel Back Gate to Area 51.
 The outside of the sheet metal building is complete, and contractors are busy finishing the inside.
 The building is about five times the size of the current guard shack, which was built in October 2000.
 It is located between the current guard shack and the original pre-2000 guard shack.
 After the paving of part of the Back Gate road last August (see below), this is the second major upgrade to the Back Gate in six months.
 Clearly this gate is going to see more traffic.